rajesh-nitc/terraform-gcp-foundation/README.md

 # terraform-gcp-foundation

-This repo shows how to build a secure cloud foundation / landing zone on Gcp.
+This repo shows how to build a secure cloud foundation / landing zone on GCP.

 It is made up of following parts:
 - core (0* and 99-vpc-sc)